w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Bitfield Distribution Message {#net-msg-bitfield-dist-msg}

-The bitfield distribution message is sent as part of the validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)) and indicates the availability vote of a validator for a given candidate, described further in [Section 8.4.1](chapter-anv#sect-availability-votes).
+The bitfield distribution message is sent as part of the validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)) and indicates the availability vote of a validator for a given candidate, described further in [Section -sec-num-ref-](chapter-anv#sect-availability-votes).
 This message is sent in form of a validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)).
 The bitfield distribution message, ${M}$, is a datastructure of the following format:

 $$
 {M}={\left\lbrace\begin{matrix}{0}&->&{\left({B}_{{h}},{P}\right)}\end{matrix}\right.}